What is a Service Pilgrimage?

 "I went alone but I met many great people, not only the people on the mission but the great people of Casa Franciscana.
 We worked, prayed and played together and completed the projects planned.
 I wish I could stay longer but God willing I will make the trip again.
 I came back more energized than when I left." - Bobbe V.

 "The leaders made everything run smoothly and the entire staff at Casa Franciscana was warm, inviting and thankful for our service.
 It was a WONDERFUL experience!" – Kathy S.

 - Dates: Monday 10/2/23 - Thursday 10/5/23.
 Join us for the Transitus and the Feast of St. Francis!
 Review the tentative agenda from a previous four-day trip.

-- Fees Include the 4-day mission trip, transportation, lodging, meals during the trip, basic volunteer travel insurance, building materials and tools for work projects.
+- Fees Include the four-day mission trip, transportation, lodging, meals during the trip, basic volunteer travel insurance, supplies, and tools for work projects.

 - Adults 18 years and older, under 18 years of age require a parent or guardian and approval by the team leaders.

 - All participants must sign the CFO Assumption of Risk and Release of Liability Forms and return the forms to CFO.